Stefan0712/fitness-app/README.md

 ## ℹ️ About the App

 EasyFit is your best option at keeping track of your fitness progress, be it activities, nutrition, or goals.
-With a simple interface, while giving you the freedom of customizing your experience, will allow you to either keep a detailed record of your progress, or just a simple one.
-Say goodbye to having to spend minutes to record your breakfast, spending minutes trying to figure out how the app works, or being hit in the face all the time with promps asking you to buy a subcription or to pay once to get rid of ads.
+With a simple interface that gives you the freedom to customize your experience, you can choose to keep either a detailed or minimal record of your progress.
+Say goodbye to wasting time logging your breakfast, figuring out how the app works, or being hit in the face all the time with prompts asking you to buy a subscription or to pay once to get rid of ads.

-This app has one goal in mind: To make achieving your goals a breeze.
-It doesn't need to feel like a chore to log your food or your workouts.

 ### Technologies Used